iphadke/iphadke.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an Economics PhD Candidate at University of North Carolina - Chapel Hill.
-My work is predominantly in Industrial Organization and Health Economics, as my current work focuses on regulation and innovation incentives, with a focus on pharmacueticals.
+My research interests are in Empirical Industrial Organization and Health Economics.
+My current work focuses the supply side of pharmaceuticals, with focuses on regulation, innovation incentives and drug pricing.
 I will be on the job market in the 2024-2025 academic year.
+[CV](http://iphadke.github.io/files/CV_Phadke.pdf)

+Research Interests
+====
+* Regulating Innovation Incentives
+* Pharmaceutical Pricing and Rebate Contracts
+* Empirical Industrial Organization
 <!---
 #Outside of school, I love to play and learn new board games and keep up with the NBA, even though my #76ers find a new way to let me down each year.
 Feel free to contact me if you have any questions!
 >